davatorium/rofi/mkdocs/docs/index.md

 # Welcome to Rofi Documentation

-This website holds the web-version of the manpages for rofi.
+This website holds the web-version of the manpages for rofi and several guides that have been published over the past years.
 The manpages are grouped on rofi version.

 ![rofi](images/rofi.png)